-To maintain the compact, walkable nature of the town centre, commercial and retail land will be accommodated through development of vacant sites
+To maintain the compact, walkable nature of the town centre, commercial and retail land will be accommodated through development of vacant sites and intensification of sites to include upper storey commercial or residential tenancies.

 Support the ongoing growth of the small to medium business sector in the town centre.